-In contrast, SCE does not coincide with the sequential equilibrium in games with complete information.
-In fact, this is even true for games of \textit{perfect information}, i.e., nature is not a player and every information set is a singleton.
-This is illustrated with the following simple game of perfect information.
-The intuition of this phenomenon ties in with the discussion earlier in the note, since in this example PHC is violated.
-The coarsest partition is not consistent with the public history---even though the type space and information sets are singleton sets.
-As a result, when the coarsest partition bundles multiple public histories, players neglect how their current action affects another player's future action.

-One of the motivations for SCE is to extend the notion of cursedness to \textit{endogenous} information, i.e., observed actions, which are endogenous to the game.
-However, it is useful to distinguish between private endogenous information and public endogenous information.
-In CSE, cursedness arises because players neglect the jointness of other players' actions and their \textit{private information}, but understand the link between other players' actions and \textit{public information. }In multistage games with public histories, there is no ``private endogenous'' information.
-We conjecture that if SCE were modified so that the coarsest valid partition is required to be measurable with respect to public histories, then cursedness with respect to \textit{private endogenous} information could still arise, but the phenomenon of cursedness with respect to \textit{public endogenous} information would not arise.
+One motivation for SCE is to extend the notion of cursedness to capture players’ failure to understand how other players’ actions depend on the information sets they reach, which is \emph{endogenous} to the game.
+However, it is useful to distinguish between \emph{private} endogenous information and \emph{public} endogenous information.
+In CSE, cursedness arises because players neglect the jointness between other players’ actions and their private information, while correctly understanding the link between other players’ actions and public information.
+In contrast, such dependence is neglected by SCE players.
+To gain deeper insights into the differences between the two solution concepts, it is instructive to restrict attention to a class of games in which the coarsest valid partition is measurable with respect to public histories.
+We refer to this condition as \emph{Public History Consistency (PHC)}.